-If you are enrolled in an on-campus course, you can enrol in the on-campus unit offering and you will need to request a manual enrolment from your Student Adviser.
+If you are enrolled in an on campus course, you can enrol in the on campus unit offering and you will need to request a manual enrolment from a Student Adviser in Student Central.

-If you are enrolled in a Cloud course, you need to enrol into the Cloud unit offering.
+If you are enrolled in an online course, you need to enrol into the online unit offering.

 |Scheduled learning activities - campus||